Finances in Retirement - Investments

 Will I Have to Pay Capital Gains Tax?

-If you make a profit on the sale of your home, you’re allowed to exclude up to $250,000 for single filers and up to $500,000 in capital gains for married couples filing jointly.
+If you profit from the sale of your home, you can exclude up to $250,000 for single filers and up to $500,000 in capital gains for married couples filing jointly.

-You’ll have to figure out the difference between what your home’s sale price will be and what your cost basis – the purchase price you paid plus the cost of all permanent improvements you’ve made – is.
+You’ll have to determine the difference between your home’s sale price and its cost basis—the purchase price you paid plus the cost of all permanent improvements you’ve made.

-First, you must have lived and owned the home for two (non-consecutive) out of the last five years that ends on the date of sale.
+First, you must have lived and owned the home for two (non-consecutive) out of the last five years ending on the sale date.

 Second, you can only claim an exclusion every two years.